PX4/PX4-Avoidance/README.md

 The officially supported camera is Intel Realsense D435.
 We recommend using Firmware version 5.9.13.0.
 The instructions on how to update the Firmware of the camera can be found [here](https://www.intel.com/content/www/us/en/support/articles/000028171/emerging-technologies/intel-realsense-technology.html)

-Pro Tip: Be careful when attaching the camera with a USB3 cable.
+> **Tip:** Be careful when attaching the camera with a USB3 cable.
 USB3 might might interfere with GPS and other signals.
 If possible, always use USB2 cables.

-Orther tested camera models are: Intel Realsense D415 and R200.
+Other tested camera models are: Intel Realsense D415 and R200.

 #### Generating Point-clouds from Depth-maps